 Location: Notting Hill, King’s Cross and Clerkenwell

 Their Shoreditch post (previously known as Salvation Jane) which is just a stone’s throw from Old Street station is a good place to start your weekend before hitting the markets of East London.
 It’s also one of the few cafes in central London with a sheltered courtyard so you may want to sit tight when summer rolls in.
 Their Fitzrovia joint’s tucked down a laneway off Goodge Street and is a little smaller.
-Their newly opened coffee shop in Camden lock market is even more intimate, but delivers the same speciality coffee, brunch and counter food as its older siblings.
+Their newly opened coffee shop in Camden lock market is even more intimate, but delivers the same specialty coffee, brunch and counter food as its older siblings.

 Location: Fitzrovia, Shoreditch and Camden